SatyJais/SatyJais/README.md

-- 👋 Hi, I’m @SatyJais
+- 👋 Hi, I’m Satyarth Jaiswal, based out of Canada.
-- 👀 I’m interested in learning new skills, new to coding so giving it a shot
+- 👀 An Aspiring Data Scientista and Data & Marketing professional with 10+ years of experience
-- 🌱 I’m currently learning data analytics
+-  **A solutions guy**
 - 💞️ I’m looking to collaborate on  Analytics datasets & techniques
 - 📫 How to reach me jaiswal.satyarth070@gmail.com